The Congruity Sales Engine

 GTM Validation Sprint

 Start here if the motion isn't validated anywhere yet.
-You graduate into the Engine with setup credited 50 percent.
+You graduate into the Engine with its setup fee credited 50 percent.

 Stage 2 · Operate